Land Grid Array: the industry's gold standard

 Residues of flux lead to passivation, or reduced conductivity of the balls.
 Residues of flux on module ball surfaces can reduce the yield rate impending performance of the module.

-Optimized pad size enables customer specific overprinting for excellent yield rate.
-Flat design optimizes customer application.
-Pad layout contributes to mimized impact on RF part.
+Optimized pad size enables customer-specific overprinting for excellent yield rate.
+The flat design optimizes customer application.
+Pad layout contributes to minimizing the impact on the RF part.
 Ground pads are located underneath the RF components.